dreamofi/Freeplane-save-pasted-images/README.md

 The scripts were tested in Freeplane 1.7.9, on a PC running MX Linux 18.3 (based on Debian 9 Stretch)

-NOTE: On Windows, if you see Error executing the script: org/apache/ivy/plugins/resolver/DependencyResolver, please use the scripts in the ScriptsWithoutGrab folder of this github, and if they still don't work, try updating your Freeplane and JRE to the latest version.
+NOTE: On Windows, if you see Error executing the script: org/apache/ivy/plugins/resolver/DependencyResolver, please try updating your Freeplane and JRE to the latest version.

 ## Installation

 You just need to copy all the scripts to Freeplane user scripts folder (on Linux it is ~/.config/freeplane/1.7.x/scripts)

-And also download the Jsoup core library from [here](https://jsoup.org/download) (the latest is jsoup-1.12.1.jar) and put it into ~/.config/freeplane/1.7.x/lib
+And also download the Jsoup core library from [here](https://jsoup.org/download) for scripts that need it (the latest is jsoup-1.12.1.jar) and put it into ~/.config/freeplane/1.7.x/lib

 You may also need to enable permission to read, write files and run network operation in Tools/Preferences/Plugins/Scripting